 Points Based System

-The UK Government made several important changes to the immigration system for students in 2009.
-The changes are likely to affect you whether you are a current student or an applicant.
-We suggest you check our web pages regularly to keep up to date and look at the websites we have provided (below).
+We suggest you check our web pages regularly to keep up to date with changes to the UK’s student immigration system and look at the websites we have provided below.
 If you have applied through the British Council or one of our local agents, you will also be able to ask them for advice.

 Student visa applications are points-based: in other words, your application will be assessed against specific criteria set up by the UK Government.
 By consulting the Home Office website, it is possible to check that you have sufficient points to be granted entry to the UK before you make your application.